Of Commerce, Counsel & the Coin

 Part One

-The succession of empires
+The Succession of Empires

 A reserve currency is born in a coffee house, raised by a navy, and buried by an accountant.
 The pattern is older than any empire that has worn it, and has now repeated itself, in nearly the same sequence, for four centuries.